DanielBarLev2/Retrieval-Augmented-Generation/README.md

-# Retrieval-Augmented Generation (RAG) Application
+# Retrieval-Augmented Generation Chat Application ✨

-A portfolio project demonstrating RAG capabilities using **Ollama** and **Wikipedia** as the knowledge base.
+A project demonstrating RAG capabilities using **Ollama** and **Wikipedia** as the knowledge base.
 This application shows how you can "finetune" any AI to **YOUR actual needs** without expensive model training.
-Simply feed your AI with your own knowledge base—company documents, internal wikis, product specifications, or any domain-specific content.
+Simply feed your AI with your own knowledge base, company documents, internal wikis, product specifications, or any domain-specific content.

 **The best part?** This architecture is easily applicable to other LLM models (GPT, Claude, etc.) and can work with your personal data sources beyond Wikipedia.
 The AI answers questions using your actual data, with full citation and source transparency.

 ---

-## Demo & Features

-### Why RAG?
+## Why RAG?

 Traditional AI models are trained on general knowledge and may not have access to your company's specific information, internal processes, or proprietary data. **Retrieval-Augmented Generation (RAG)** solves this by: